prometheus/prometheus/web/ui/module/lezer-promql/README.md

 into [codemirror-promql](https://github.com/prometheus/prometheus/blob/main/web/ui/module/codemirror-promql).
 If you want to use this library, you perhaps want to actually use **@prometheus-io/codemirror-promql** instead.

-**Note**: This library is following the changes of the upstream grammar (i.e. coming from Prometheus) as closed as possible
+**Note**: This library is following the changes of the upstream grammar (i.e. coming from Prometheus) as closely as possible

 ## Installation